General information on the gambling system reform

 -

 It is likely that the reform will result in considerably higher marketing volume and visibility for gambling games.
-Despite the restrictions mentioned above, the increased marketing and ample visibility of gambling games could expose also minors to the marketing of gambling games.
-The new legislation would enable the marketing also of gambling games which current legislation has prohibited Veikkaus Oy from marketing due to the high risk of gambling-related harm associated with those games.
-Holders of exclusive licence and gambling licence should ensure that their marketing is moderate in volume, scope, visibility and rate of repetition.
+Despite the restrictions mentioned above, the increased marketing and ample visibility of gambling games may also expose minors to gambling-related marketing.
+The new legislation will allow the marketing of gambling games that current legislation prohibits Veikkaus Oy from promoting due to their high risk of gambling-related harm.Holders of exclusive licences and gambling licences must ensure that their marketing is moderate in volume, scope, visibility and rate of repetition.

 -

-The Ministry of Social Affairs and Health and the Finnish Institute for Health and Welfare would have the right to access gambling information in order to make the prevention and reduction of gambling-related harm as effective as possible.
+The Ministry of Social Affairs and Health and the Finnish Institute for Health and Welfare will have the right to access gambling information in order to make the prevention and reduction of gambling-related harm as effective as possible.

 Supply of gambling games